wishtag/oras-autofisher/README.md

 **Step 3.** Use the selection tool to make a box around the encounter's name.
 You don't want it to be too big but you also don't want it to be too small.
 For reference, here's the crop that I use:
 <img src="img/Wailmer.png" alt="Wailmer">
 Yes, part of the name is cropped out but that is fine.
 **Step 4.** Find the distance of each side from 0.
 For me, the left side of my selection is 1139 pixels from 0 and my right side is 1231 pixels from it.
-I'm probably not doing a good job explaining it but there are python scripts included that you can use to test your coordinates.
 **Step 5.** Enter the numbers you found into `settings.json` in the `"encounter": []` area under `"bounding_boxes"`.
 It should be formatted like this: `"encounter": [left, top, right, bottom]`.
 For reference, here is mine: `"encounter": [1139, 467, 1231, 501]`.
 ### Top Screen
 **Step 1.** Take a screenshot of your whole screen.